 Mexico City, Mexico

 The Coca-Cola Foundation Mexico supports educational, social, economic and environmental projects that reinforce its commitment to communities.
 Since its establishment in 1997, the foundation has built or rehabilitated 85 shelters and 46 schools.
-During the last year, 4 million people have benefited from the social programs developed by the
+During the last year, 4 million people have benefited from the social programs developed by the Coca-Cola System in Mexico.

 The National Reforestation and Water Harvesting program was created as part of its commitment to return to nature all water that is used in our beverages and processes.
 The program, conducted in collaboration with authorities, associations and more than 1,000 communities, has resulted in the planting of 46 million trees, reforestation of 47 thousand acres, and the construction of 9 rainwater catchment pots and 14 community nurseries.